semantic-flow/sflo/documentation/principle.transposability.md

 ### Moving Submeshes Within Hierarchy

-While technically possible, moving parts of a mesh to different parent namespaces should be **discouraged** as it breaks the permanence principle of semantic identifiers.
-URIs should remain stable over time.
+While technically possible, moving parts of a mesh to different [[concept.namespace]]s is **discouraged** as it breaks the permanence principle of semantic identifiers.
+IRIs should remain stable over time.

 Example of what to avoid:
 ```bash